 The Stratford Society keeps a watch on planning applications and proposals for new development within the town.
 We also encourage the conservation and restoration of significant buildings and landscapes.
 We are not against development, and do not adopt a 'nimby' attitude, but we seek to ensure that the character of the town is maintained, that its architectural heritage is respected and that the principles of good design are applied.
 We encourage adherence to the Neighbourhood Plan.
 Drawing on the experience and knowledge of our members, we are able to provide expert advice and guidance to the Councils and planning authorities.
 We also challenge the Stratford District Council in relation to the planning process where we feel it to be necessary: see the letter to the Herald by Dr Kevin Bond, Chairman, in June 2021.

-For the public consultation for the Stratford Riverside Project, the Society conducted a survey of members and collated a response, submitted at the end of January 2021.
+For the public consultation on the Stratford Riverside Project, the Society conducted a survey of members and collated a response, submitted at the end of January 2021.
 Although there was broad support for the environmental aspects of the scheme, there was also widespread concern over the proposed 500-car park at the northern end of the land.
 A meeting was organised in December, with two of the project leaders as speakers.
 The revised plan issued in May 2021 includes many of the changes recommended by the Society.
 More detailed plans for the northern area were published in July 2021, showing the amenities for the Fisherman's car park, now to be extended by only 71 spaces, and also a design plan for the whole of the northern section.
 New concerns have been raised about contamination of the land, because of its former use as a landfill site for rubbish from the town, and an objection was raised to the Planning Application.
-A subsequent site investigation by an independent environmental consultant found that 'there are no valid pollutant linkages relating to end users, construction workers, neighbours/the general public or controlled waters'.
+A subsequent site investigation by an independent environmental consultant found that 'there are no valid pollutant linkages relating to end users, construction workers, neighbours, the general public or controlled waters'.
 The Society then withdrew its objection and expressed support.
 The Environment Agency also withdrew its objection to the Planning Application, which was finally approved by the SDC Planning Committee on 24th November.
 The proposed carpark extensions have both been removed from the plan.

 The Society submitted vehement objections in January 2021 to a Planning Application, in which the District Council sought to grant itself retrospective permission for the holding of Markets on the Waterside area, near the Bancroft Gardens and river.
 As a result of these, together with strong objections from the Canal & River Trust, the Council withdrew the proposal.